html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 }
 {% endhighlight %}

-Chrome 42 and earlier the function would have continued and siliently carried on executing the function, although `isContentEditable` would have not been changed.
+Chrome 42 and earlier the function would have continued and silently carried on executing the function, although `isContentEditable` would have not been changed.

 {% highlight javascript %}// Chrome 42 and earlier behavior
 > foo();